nixme/jazz_hands/README.md

 ## Usage

-Rails 3 and above only.
+Ruby 1.9.2+, Rails 3+ only.
 Add to your project Gemfile:

 ```ruby
 group :development, :test do